Spiny-tailed monitor: Distribution and habitat

 This arid-adapted lizard is found in northern Western Australia, in the Northern Territory and in the western and north-western parts of Queensland.
-The spiny-tailed monitor inhabits is associated with arid rocky ranges and outcrops.
+The spiny-tailed monitor is associated with arid rocky ranges and outcrops.

 V. a. acanthurus is native to northern Australia, from Broome on the west coast, through the Kimberley and the Top End, to the Gulf of Carpentaria.
 V. a. brachyurus can be found in the center, western, and eastern parts of the ackie's total range, as far west as Carnarvon and as far east as Mt.
 Isa.
 V. a. insulanicus range is limited to Groote Eylandt and the Wessel Islands.

 Subspecies and taxonomy

 The spiny-tailed monitor is part of an Indonesian and Australian radiation of dwarf monitor lizards, the subgenus Odatria.

 Three subspecies of V. acanthurus are recognized: